 In British Columbia Emergency Medical Responders are often the first professional health care providers that the patient may encounter.
 Emergency Medical Responder is the base level of care provided by the BC Ambulance Service (BCAS) in rural and remote areas, and is the starting point for a career in paramedicine.
 In remote areas Emergency Medical Responders, working for the ambulance service, provide a vital link in the care of the ill and injured patient in the pre-hospital setting, providing life saving aid and transportation to the hospital.

 EMRs are also found working throughout BC providing event coverage, in industrial settings, for some fire departments, in the oil patch, and for some search and rescue organizations.

-The Emergency Medical Responder Bridging course:
+About the Emergency Medical Responder Bridging course:

 Your Emergency Medical Responder Bridging course will be taught by paramedics with decades of experience, who have done thousands of 911 calls.
 The course provides a mix of lecture, group activities, practical skill stations and practical scenario practice, allowing you to build on your existing First Responder knowledge base while learning and practicing EMR skills.

 During the course you will work with the same equipment currently used by providers in British Columbia’s 911 system (fire fighters and paramedics from the BC Ambulance Service).
 This will allow you to gain comfort and experience using the same pre-hospital equipment you will use when employed as an EMR.

 By the end of this course you will feel confident responding to care for car accident victims, people experiencing heart attacks, patients with fractures and spinal injuries, unconscious diabetics, and many more!

 What will I learn about?